VdoVd/react-back-manage-system/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-##server is the server dir
+## server is the server dir.
-you need to run cd server \
+you need to run cd server. \
-install mongodb local \
+install mongodb local. \
 and run:
 ### `npm run start`
 to connect mongodb